 NEFAB development initiatives are linked to the ATM Master Plan that outlines the essential operational and technological changes - defining Operational Improvement Steps and supporting enablers that are foreseen to provide SESAR contributions to achieve the European SES performance objectives.
 SESAR Deployment Manager is driving the deployment to ensure that new technologies and solutions that have already been tested and validated through the SESAR Joint Undertaking are delivered into everyday operations across Europe.
-The SESAR Deployment Programme is supporting and guiding through the implementation of Pilot Common Project1, and its six essential ATM functionalities.
+The SESAR Deployment Programme is supporting and guiding through the implementation of Pilot Common Project, and its six essential ATM functionalities.

-NEFAB ANSPs have an active role and joint representation on the FAB-level at the Stakeholder Consultation Platform established by the DM.
-A FAB-level representation is regarded important to support investments relevant for NEFAB in the future deployment plans hence ensuring the co-financing for our investments.
+NEFAB ANSPs have an active role and joint representation on the FAB-level at the DM Stakeholder Consultation Platform.
+A FAB-level representation is regarded important to support investments relevant for NEFAB in the future deployment plans hence ensuring the co-financing if feasible.
 The EU co-funding opportunities are considered being essential to support development and deployment within NEFAB.

-NEFAB ANSPs will continue and enhance close cooperation with neighbouring FABs and partners within Borealis Alliance to support the Borealis Free Route Airspace programme, also to implement the common solutions optimising broad scale service provision.
+NEFAB ANSPs will continue and enhance close cooperation with neighbouring FABs and partners within Borealis Alliance to support the common solutions optimising broad scale service provision.